University of Chichester: History

+Elisabeth Murray was the principal from 1948 until her retirement in 1970.
+Murray purchased sculptures and pictures from the likes of Henry Moore, Stanley Spencer and Graham Sutherland, and invited national figures to speak to staff and students at the college.
+She also introduced co-education, instituted responsibility for self-appraisal in student matters and grew the college's governing body.
+Men were admitted to the college in 1957.

-In the 20th century the campus was gradually expanded to meet demand.
+In the 20th century, the campus was gradually expanded to meet demand.
 There was a large extension in the 1960s, including a steep gabled cruciform chapel, designed by the architect, Peter Shepheard.

-During the 1970s the Principal of Bishop Otter College was Gordon McGregor, who went on to be Principal of Ripon and York St John and latterly Emeritus Professor of Education at the University of Leeds.
+During the 1970s, the Principal of Bishop Otter College was Gordon McGregor, who went on to be Principal of Ripon and York St John and latterly Emeritus Professor of Education at the University of Leeds.

-At Bognor Regis a teacher training college was founded in the 1940s to support the expansion of education.
+At Bognor Regis, a teacher training college was founded in the 1940s to support the expansion of education.